jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ## Chapter Conclusions and Review

   Through this chapter we gained an understanding of what x86 based virtualizations does.
 We learned about the purpose of a hypervisor and how opensource tools such as VirtualBox provide these services.
 We learned how to install Ubuntu and Fedora based distros in the most common scenarios.
-We learned about VirtualBox features and how to automate Linux installs through kickstart and preseed configuration files.
+We learned about VirtualBox features and how to install Linux.

 ### Review Questions